Edgeoutrock/paseoGO/README.md

 *	Len Smith

 ## Project Name:
-*	PaseoGo: International Travel Information
+*	paseoGO: International Travel Information

 ## Project Description:
+_Subject to Change_
 *	User enters an international location and start/end dates
 *	We display (below likely to be pruned):
   * Current currency exchange rates (USD to/from local)